Toyota L-series (HSD) Transmission

-Toyota Motor Corporation's L-series of HybridSynergyDrive (HSD) transmissions (not to be confused the 4 and 5 speed manual L-series Toyota transmissions) are hybrid gearboxes containing 2 electric motors, one for driving the wheels and one for controlling the ratio between the engine and the electric drive motor, as well as an optional 2 or 4 speed planetary transmission attached to the end of the HSD device.
+Toyota Motor Corporation's L-series of Hybrid Synergy Drive (HSD) transmissions (not to be confused the 4 and 5 speed manual L-series Toyota transmissions) are hybrid gearboxes containing 2 electric motors, one for driving the wheels and one for controlling the ratio between the engine and the electric drive motor, as well as an optional 2 or 4 speed planetary transmission attached to the end of the HSD device OR a conventional automatic transmission that uses an electric drive motor instead of a torque converter for additional vehicle propulsion.

 Toyota L110 / L110f

 The L110 transmission is used in the Lexus GS450h 2006-2020 and the AWD L110f variant is used in the 2007-2016 LS600h / LS600hl.

 There are two motors contained inside the L110 transmission's HSD: MG2 which is connected to the output of the and MG1 which is connected between MG2 and the internal combustion engine.
 MG1 varies the connection between the engine and the wheels.
 Both MG1 and MG2 are 3 phase motors powered by an inverter connected to an Ni-MH battery back.
 The L110f housing includes an LF1A TORSEN LSD transfer.
 For more information please see: Hybrid vehicle drivetrain.

 The L110/f contains a 2 speed Ravigneaux gear set for reducing the final ratio from the HSD to the wheels, the vehicle uses the first gear to get moving under purely electric power from MG2, before moving into second gear.
 If the ICE is on, then the transmission will switch to gear 2, therefore first gear is only used to get the car moving under electric power.

 The L110 transmission utilises both a mechanical, engine driven oil pump and an electric oil pump for use when the ICE is off.
 The L110 utilises a "sequential shiftmatic system" simulating 8 different fixed gear ratios selectable by the driver.